mseri/rails-purecss/README.md

 My dropdown menu code do not support dropdown submenus, for that you can use YUI as in purecss.io example, or pull me a workaround :)

-## TODO

-Fix the pull-right menu CSS.

-I'd like to add
-- Helpers for navigation bars, menus, forms, grids, ...
-- Integration wit Rails SASS
-- Toolkit to set up website palette in an easy way using SASS
-- Way to keep the css updated
-- Any other ideas?

 ## Contributing

 1. Fork it